Alice Munro, master of the short story, at 90 | DW | 09.07.2021

 A whole life on a single page

 "Munro writes about unfulfilled desires that are carried through one's life, and how people deal with them.
-It's the small details that make her so great," said Hans-Jürgen Balmes from the publisher S. Fischer, which distributes Munro's books in Germany.
+It's the small details that make her so great," said Hans-Jürgen Balmes, formerly from the publisher S. Fischer, which distributes Munro's books in Germany.

 "She masters the art of capturing the entire life of a human being on a single page," literary critic Sigrid Löffler told DW.
 "She fills her stories, which are often no longer than 20 to 30 pages, with more life than many 700-page works."